stvngrcia/holbertonschool-low_level_programming-2018/0x04-pointers_arrays_strings/README.md

 + print_rev - printing a string in reverse
 + rev_string - reverses a string in place
 + puts2 - prints only even
++ puts_half - Prints only half of the string